-[SECTION 3-303.
+[SECTION 3-305.
 HARMLESS ERROR.
-Although a document or writing added upon a document was not executed in compliance with Section 3-302, the document or writing is treated as if it had been executed in compliance with that section if the proponent of the document or writing establishes by clear and convincing evidence that the decedent intended the document or writing to constitute:
+Although a document [or other record] or writing added upon a document [or other record] was not executed in compliance with Section 3-302, the document or writing [or record] is treated as if it had been executed in compliance with that section if the proponent of the document or writing [or record] establishes by clear and convincing evidence that the decedent intended the document or writing [or record] to constitute:

-- (1) the decedent's will, - 37 (2) a partial or complete revocation of the will, or - 38 (3) an addition to or an alteration of the will.
+40 (1) the decedent's will,

-1 Reporters' Note 2 3 4 This provision would not comport with federal law, which appears to require strict compliance (at least on the validity, although perhaps not on the "self-proved" front) by stating "you must meet [certain requirements].
-5 SECTION 3-304.
+1 (2) a partial or complete revocation of the decedent's will, or 2 (3) an addition to or an alteration of the decedent's will.]
+3 Reporters' Note 4 5 6 This provision would not comport with federal law, which appears to require strict compliance (at least on the validity, although perhaps not on the "self-proved" front) by stating "you must meet [certain requirements].
+7 SECTION 3-306.
 SELF-PROVED WILL.
-6 (a) A witnessed will or codicil may be made self-proved at any time at or after its 7 execution by the acknowledgment thereof by the testator and the affidavits of the witnesses, 8 made before an officer authorized to administer oaths under the laws of the jurisdiction in which 9 the acknowledgment occurs and evidenced by the officer's certificate, under official seal, 10 attached or annexed to the will or codicil in substantially the following form: 11 [Insert Tribal Jurisdiction] 12 13 14 15 16 17 #1 and Witness #2] to act as witnesses to my will; that Ideclared to them that the docume was my last will; that I signed the will in the presence of both witnesses; that they signed the was witnesses in my presence and in the presence of each other; that the will was read and explained to me (or read by me), after being prepared and before I signed it, and it clearly and accurately expresses my wishes; and that I willingly made and executed the will as my free and 19 Testator 20 21 22 23 24 25 26 We, [Witness #1 and Witness #2] swear or affirm under penalty of perjury that on [date], [Testator] published and declared the attached document to be his/her last will, signed the will in the presence of both of us, and requested both of us to sign the will as witnesses; that we, in compliance the Testator's request, signed the will as witnesses in the Testator's presence and in the presence of each other; and that the testator was not acting under duress, menace, fraud, or undue influence of any person, so far as we could determine, and in our opinion was mentally capable of disposing of the estate by will.
-27 Witness #1 20 W: #2
+8 (a) A witnessed will or codicil may be made self-proved at any time at or after its 9 execution by the acknowledgment thereof by the testator and the affidavits of the witnesses, each 10 made before an officer authorized to administer oaths under the laws of the jurisdiction in which 11 the acknowledgment occurs and evidenced by the officer's certificate, under official seal, 12 attached, annexed, or referring to the will or codicil, in substantially the following form: 13 [Insert Tribal Jurisdiction] 14 15 16 17 18 19 20 I, [testator], swear or affirm under penalty of perjury that on [date], I requested [Witness #1 and Witness #2] to act as witnesses to my will; that I declared to them that the document was my last will; that I signed the will in the presence of both witnesses; that they signed the will as witnesses in my presence and in the presence of each other; that the will was read and explained to me (or read by me), after being prepared and before I signed it, and it clearly and accurately expresses my wishes; and that I willingly made and executed the will as my free and voluntary act for the purposes expressed in the will.
+21 Testator 22 23 24 25 26 27 28 We, [Witness #1 and Witness #2] swear or affirm under penalty of perjury that on [date], [Testator] published and declared the attached document to be his/her last will, signed the will in the presence of both of us, and requested both of us to sign the will as witnesses; that we, in compliance the Testator's request, signed the will as witnesses in the Testator's presence and in the presence of each other; and that the testator was not acting under duress, menace, fraud, or undue influence of any person, so far as we could determine, and in our opinion was mentally capable of disposing of the estate by will.
+29 Witness #1 30 Witness #2